syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/fastLineBitmap_antiAlaisingEnabled.png)

-### Fast Scatter Bitmap
+### Fast scatter bitmap chart

-The Fast scatter bitmap chart is used to display a large set of scatter points.
-The following code snippet shows how to select a fast scatter bitmap chart.
+The fast scatter bitmap chart is used to display a large set of scatter points.
+The following code snippet shows how to select a fast scatter bitmap chart:

 {% tabs %}